 This isn’t a fight against existing businesses, but a plea for balance.
 We welcome many types of new businesses.
 In the spring, the community responded to a Planning Department survey and overwhelmingly asked for more cafes and restaurants (no fast food), high quality grocery stores, a variety of retail options, entertainment venues, and professional services.
 We encourage developers to consider the demand for higher-end businesses in our area.
 They could capture the dollars we spend in Decatur, Avondale Estates, Tucker, and north DeKalb.

-If you agree that our community deserves better, sign this petition to say “No” to another liquor store and “Yes” to a more diverse and vibrant future.
+1. Sign this petition to say “No” to another liquor store and “Yes” to a more diverse and vibrant future.
 Together, we can influence the change we want to see.